alx01011/malloc-allocation-tracker/README.md

 # malloc-allocation-tracker
-A custom malloc wrapper that keeps track of allocations in an allocation list.
+A custom malloc wrapper that keeps track of allocations in an allocation list

 ## Why?

-I was testing an application for memory leaks, and sadly I was not able to hook it to valgrind or the leak sanitizer.
+I was testing an application for memory leaks, and sadly I was not able to hook it to valgrind or the leak sanitizer So I made my own

 ## Building
     - Run `make;make clean`